 The CFE also oversees the Trento Centre for Local Development, which provides bespoke training for subnational governments through its academies, workshops and tailored support for local leaders.
-Thousands of policy makers and practitioners from over 75 countries have participated to date.
-In Trento, capacity-building is based on an active, participatory approach, with participants learning from concrete examples in each other's communities, "field visits" to local initiatives, and via international experts and speakers.
+Thousands of policy makers and practitioners

 Hundreds of local development practitioners from Latin America have attended our International Summer School on Community and Local Development, which recently celebrated its 10th anniversary.
 Other activities include the Winter Academy on Tourism Management for UNESCO Designated Sites in Natural Areas, the Summer School on Local Development Strategies and European Projects, and the Summer Academy on Cultural and Creative Industries and Local Development.